akshaybabloo/Car-ND/Project_3/README.md

 Following is the description of `model.py` file:

-The model is initalised using Keras `Sequential` layer, then adding to it, the data is normalised and the input shape is given.
-Three convolution layers are added, two of which has `ELU` activation layer then the next layer goes through 2D convolution and finally flattened with `ELU` activation layer & `Dropout` over fitting function.
+The model is initialized using Keras `Sequential` layer, then adding to it, the data is normalised and the input shape is given.
+Three convolution layers are added, two of which has `ELU` activation layer then the next layer goes through 2D convolution and finally flattened with `ELU` activation layer & `Dropout` over-fitting function.

 Then, three fully connected layers are added, of which the first layer has `512` neuron, then `50` neurons and finally `1` output layer.